onkar895/NAMASTE-JAVASCRIPT/EPISODE-7/Notes.md

 ## The Scope Chain, Scope & Lexical Environment :

--   Scope in Javascript is directly related to Lexical Environment.
+-   Scope in Javascript is directly related to **Lexical Environment**.

 -   Let's observe the examples below :